-Complex and intricate steel-framed display benches and clad in diverse materials for the Ashcroft collection of Victoria and George crosses, their qualities embodying those for which the medals are awarded.
+Complex and intricate steel-framed display benches clad in diverse materials for this collection of Victoria Crosses and George Crosses.
+Materials used reflect the qualities of bravery for which the medals were awarded.

-The Lord Ashcroft Gallery displays the 162 Victoria Crosses owned by the Michael A Ashcroft Trust alongside the 48 VCs and 31 George Crosses already held by the Museum.
+The Imperial War Museum's Lord Ashcroft Gallery displays the 162 Victoria Crosses owned by the Michael A Ashcroft Trust, alongside 48 VCs and 31 George Crosses already held by the Museum.
 These are the highest awards given by the UK state for selfless acts of civilian and military bravery.